dhyan-aranha/Monsky/README.md

    Two important ones are: i) Any line in S containes at most two colors, ii) The area of a rainbow triangle cannot be 0 and it cannot be 1/n for n odd.

-3) The files [Segment_counting.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/segment_counting.lean),  [Segment_triangle.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/segment_triangle.lean),  and [square.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/square.lean) contain the main part of the proof of Monsky's theorem as well as the proof that even dissections always exist.
+3) The files [main_statement](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/main_statement.lean), [monsky_even](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/monsky_even.lean), [Segment_counting.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/segment_counting.lean),  [Segment_triangle.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/segment_triangle.lean),  and [square.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/square.lean) contain the main part of the proof of Monsky's theorem as well as the proof that even dissections always exist.
 This is by far the most technincal part of the work.
-There are still a few sorrys which we hope to fill soon.
 Here we would like to recognize the contributions of Pjotr Buys!

 4) Finally in [Triangle_corollary.lean](https://github.com/dhyan-aranha/Monsky/blob/main/Monsky/Triangle_corollary.lean) we formalize the comparison